Are real estate agents honest, do they bend the truth or are they just trying to do the job without being sued?

-Let me explain, if the agents get you to raise your offer by $2000 on a $400,000 property they will only get roughly a $100 based on the average commission in the western suburbs of Sydney.
+Let me explain, if the agents get you to raise your offer by $2,000 on a $800,000 property they will only get roughly a $100 based on the average commission.

-The agent doesn’t really end up with much especially after their spouse has got a hold of the money, jokes.
+The agent doesn’t really end up with much especially after their spouse has got a hold of the money.

-Well that is pretty simple, as our industry is very old school in its ways and reputation can make or break an agent’s business.
+Well, that is pretty simple, the property industry is very old school in its ways and reputation can make or break an agent’s business.

-I can’t tell you how many people have decided to sell with Elders Toongabbie, just because they have heard from friends and family that we get the best prices for properties in our area.
+I can’t tell you how many people have decided to sell with a particular agency just because they have heard from friends and family that they get the best prices for properties in their area.

 It is simple as that, old-fashioned word of mouth goes a long way in a community.